-Figure 1. (a) Geographical distribution of the case position as observed in the best track dataset. (b) Frequency distribution of the case intensity category as observed in the best track dataset.
+Figure 1. (a) Geographical distribution of storm tracks and (b) Frequency distribution of storm intensity for the 83 cases (20 TCs) examined in this study. .
 Cases that do not exist in the best track database (see Table 2) are assigned “<TS” category.
 “TS” and “H” stand for tropical storm and hurricane, respectively.